NicolasRaf/NicolasRaf/README.md

 ### <div align="center">I'm a beginner programmer from Brazil, motivated to explore new technologies and hone my skills to create innovative solutions.👾</div>

-- 📚Currently studying Analysis and development of systems(ADS) at IFPI on second period
+- 📚Currently studying Analysis and development of systems(ADS) at IFPI on third period
 - 💻Researcher and game and software programmer at [LABIRAS](https://github.com/LabirasIFPI)

 <br/>